Sara Jaffee

-Sara Rachel Jaffee is an American developmental psychologist and professor of psychology at the University of Pennsylvania, where she is also director of graduate studies.
+Sara Rachel Jaffee is an American developmental psychologist and professor of psychology at the University of Pennsylvania, where she is also Department Chair.
+Jaffee's parents were both teachers, which may have influenced her research in academic trajectory and optimism later in life.
+Professor Sara teaches in four courses.
 She previously held a faculty position at the Institute of Psychiatry.
 She specializes in the field of developmental psychopathology, with a particular focus on antisocial behavior in children.